bradennavarro/drone-capstone/README.md

 - `PlantImages` contains image data used for training the plant detection model.
 - `SpillImages` contains image data used for training the spill detection model.

+### WildLifeCounter
+- `Wildlifecounter.py`: The main script.
+Uses digital imaging principles and CV2 to count objects to be used for simple wildlife monitoring.
+- `processed_Mambo_1970-01-01T000325+0000_CB098B.jpg`: Example image of a succesful count.

 ### Image Stitching
 - `imagestitching.py`: Script for stitching images to create a comprehensive map of the indoor environment.
 - `ImageStitchingPhotosDrone`: Folder containing images taken from the drone for stitching.